Skip to main content

 Open

 In 2020, OFCCP sought to collect data that would have enabled the agency to conduct more in-depth analyses when investigating potential discrimination against protected veterans.
 OFCCP withdrew this request due to concerns about increased contractor burden.
-As of August 2022, OFCCP plans to reassess the utility of collecting additional personnel data for protected veterans and whether it would outweigh the burden imposed on contractors.
-OFCCP also plans to assess whether there are any other methods for using existing data to help assess systemic discrimination against protected veterans.
+As of August 2023, OFCCP continues to assess the utility of collecting additional personnel data for protected veterans and whether there are any other methods for using existing data to help assess systemic discrimination against protected veterans.
 We will continue to monitor OFCCP's efforts and will consider closing this recommendation once OFCCP has made substantial progress in this area.

 Office of Federal Contract Compliance Programs The Director of OFCCP should assess the costs and benefits of adjusting the VEVRAA hiring benchmark to reflect protected veterans who may not be captured in the civilian workforce or who have relatively high unemployment rates, including protected veterans who have significant service-connected disabilities.
 (Recommendation 6)